 Chances are, we’ve all had a moment feeling unnerved while riding an elevator.
-What if you got trapped, or it suddenly drops?
+What if an elevator traps you, or it suddenly drops?
 Or maybe you’ve squeezed in an elevator that felt a bit too crowded and you’ve wondered about weight capacities.

-So today we’ll look at how likely you really are to get hurt in an elevator, and who’s most at risk.
+So today we’ll look at how likely you really are to be in an elevator accident, and who’s most at risk.
 Since we’re Washington personal injury lawyers, we’re also going to spend some time discussing liability and what legal recourse you have if you find yourself in this unfortunate situation.

 The good news is that elevator injuries are very rare occurrences.
 In fact, you’re more likely to get struck by lightning or even hurt going down your stairs.
 Deaths caused from elevator accidents are even rarer still.